-- Shaun Ogle (Executive Director); and - lan Weir (Business Manager).
+- Shaun Ogle (Executive Director); and - Ian Weir (Business Manager).

-In addition a number of staff within Sports Council carry out functions on behalf of the Sports Institute .
+In addition a number of staff within Sports Council carry out functions on behalf of the Sports Institute.
 These include:

-- Leigh Brown (Internal Auditor); - Turlough Gorman (Human Resources Manager); - Kristine Telford (Human Resources Assistant); and - Nicola McClean (Human Resources Assistant).
+- Leigh Brown (Internal Auditor); - Andrea McKittrick (Business Systems Co-Ordination); - Turlough Gorman (Human Resources Manager); - Kristine Telford (Human Resources Assistant); and - Nicola McClean (Human Resources Assistant).

-A percentage of these employees' time is recharged to the Sports Institute Northern Ireland through a service level agreement.
+A percentage of these employees time is recharged to the Sports Institute Northern Ireland through a service level agreement.

-The Lottery Account operations of the Sports Council for Northern Ireland are funded from the National Lottery Fund through the Department for Culture, Media and Sport.
+The Lottery Account operations of the Sports Council for Northern Ireland are funded from the National Lottery Fund through the Department of Culture, Media and Sport.
 The Department is regarded as a related party.